R00t105/Online-Learning-Platform/README.md

   - Views
   - View Models

+**Project Duration**
+The entire project was completed within 5 days.

 ## Database Design
 The project utilizes a well-structured **ERD** and database **schema** to ensure smooth data operations and relationships between users, courses, and progress tracking.